« « Previous | Great Balls of Fire » »

-• In Laura Esquivel’s Like Water For Chocolate, Tita’s passion for Pedro is sublimated by cooking.
+• In the Ex Esquivel’s Like Water For Chocolate, Tita’s passion for Pedro is sublimated by cooking.
 The evocative book about repressed passion has a memorable scene where Tita cooks up vats of Chipotle chillies at a wedding feast.
 Her cooking is so magical that the ardour she feels is experienced by the wedding diners

 • In Joanne Harris’ Chocolat, a confection with chillies is created ‘‘to incite the passions’’